 Ruby Receptionists vs AI: The Cost of Growth

 You started with Ruby Receptionists when you were getting 50 calls a month.
-The bill was around $280.
+The bill was $250 for their 50-minute plan.
 Friendly human receptionists, professional service, everything worked great.
 Then business started booming.
 You're up to 150 calls monthly now.
-Last month's Ruby bill: $720.
+Last month's Ruby bill: $720 — and that's before overages.

-In our analysis of 13,175 customer service calls from 47 home services businesses, 74.1% went completely unanswered.
+In our analysis of 130,175 customer service calls from 45 home services businesses, 74.1% went completely unanswered.
+Industry research confirms 62% of calls to home services businesses go unanswered, costing significant revenue.
 You need an answering service.
 The question is: which model makes financial sense as you scale?

 This post compares Ruby's proven hybrid approach with AI-first receptionists.
 We'll look at real costs at different call volumes, honestly assess where each approach wins, and help you decide when it makes sense to switch.